 There will also be social and political impacts.

 I think of this time as the end of the children's game "musical chairs".
-Since 2017 I have witnessed Canadians abroad and others wishing to live in Canada migrating at an increasing pace and with more and more urgency.
-Many were looking for their proverbial "safe chair" to be in if challenging times hit their world.
+Since 2017 I have witnessed Canadians abroad and others wishing to live in Canada migrating at an increasingly rapid pace and with more and more urgency.
+Many were looking for a proverbial "safe chair" to be in if challenging times hit their world.
 This peaked in the months leading up to February 2020 where immigration hit a record high in Canada and returning Canadians were even impacting real estate prices in certain markets because of their numbers.

 America has typically been the land of opportunity.
 Canada has typically been the land of safety.
 This is still true to a certain extent, but Canada is now a place of opportunity, too, if you can get in alignment with how Canadians think and how wealth is created here.

 However, many people trade opportunity for safety and find it a pyrrhic victory.
 If you consider a move to Canada to be both - safety AND opportunity - you can do really well.
 But if you are only looking for safety?
 You might not be satisfied with your choice to return to Canada at this time.
 Canada is not immune to the challenges facing the world.
-We will go through some changes in 2020 and beyond.
-Are you ready to take the good and the bad of those changes if you move back now?
+We will go through some economic and social changes in 2020 and beyond.
+Are you ready to take the good and the bad of these changes if you move back now?

 The challenges of this time will impact each country and region differently.
 Some will rebound fantastically, seeking and embracing this time as an opportunity.
 Others will struggle for years with the changes that are underway.

 In summary, yes, there will still be opportunities to find work or start a profitable business, to find a great place to live, and to build a wonderful life in Canada if you come back in 2020.
 Everything won't be proverbial "sunshine and roses" from an economic perspective for the next 18 months, but neither will we be in economic ruin, either.

-Only you know what is best for you.
+Only you know what is best for you!

 Here are a few questions that might help you determine if moving back to Canada during the remainder of 2020 and into 2021 is right for you: